Voluntary Services, West Suffolk NHS Foundation Trust

 If successful after interview, you will be required to complete a DBS check and undergo health screening, which will all be online.

-The whole process can take on average 2-3 months from submitting application to starting in role.
+The whole process can take up to 2 months from submitting your application to starting in a role.

 Commitment